NigelMarshal/meowify/README.md

 ## Installation

-Meowify is currently available as a Chrome extension.
-To install, follow these steps:
+Meowify is currently available as a [chrome extension](https://chromewebstore.google.com/detail/meowify/pafcljcamickajmfhgadcfflnennonop).
+To install locally, follow these steps:

 1. Clone this repository or download the ZIP file.
 2. Open Chrome and navigate to `chrome://extensions/`.